-The census was taken in response to the growing population free blacks living in Maryland.
+The census was taken in response to the growing population of free blacks living in Maryland.
 There are no other Chases in the immediate vicinity of Emory’s name on the list.

 The state undertook the census to enumerate the free black population.
 In some counties, free men were asked directly if they would remove themselves to Liberia.
-The Maryland Colonization Society which lead the local effort was founded in part as a response to the threat of slave rebellion (Nat Turner’s uprising in Virginia was in 1831).
+The Maryland Colonization Society which led the local effort was founded in part as a response to the threat of slave rebellion (Nat Turner’s uprising in Virginia was in 1831).
 The Society saw colonization as a remedy for slavery.

 “In 1832 the legislature placed new restrictions on the liberty of free blacks, in order to encourage emigration.
 They were not permitted to vote, serve on juries, or hold public office.
 Unemployed ex-slaves without visible means of support could be re-enslaved at the discretion of local sheriffs.
 By this means the supporters of colonization hoped to encourage free blacks to leave the state.”